Corporate insolvency

 The courts can make a disqualification order against persons who have participated in grossly irresponsible business conduct in the management of a company that has been ordered to be wound up.

-Persons who were part of management for up to one year before the presentation of the winding-up petition can be disqualified.
-Consequently, not only the persons in management at the time when the company went into liquidation can be disqualified.
+Persons who were part of the management for up to one year before the presentation of the winding-up petition can be disqualified.
+Consequently, not only the persons in management at the time of liquidation can be disqualified.

 How is the liquidator in winding-up proceedings appointed?